Emotional Trauma and Hair Loss

 Cultivating self-acceptance and self-compassion is crucial in navigating the emotional impact of hair loss.
 Accepting that changes in appearance do not define one’s worth can be a powerful step towards healing.

-Se även Hair Loss in Swimmers: Causes and Prevention
+Se även Hair Loss and Hair Dyes: Myths and Safety Tips

 Conclusion